aisingapore/Novella/README.md

     ```text
     user,item,interaction
     1,0,1
+    1,0,1
     2,2,2
     0,3,1
     ```

-    Every line must be an instance of interaction.
+    Every line must be an instance of an interaction.
 For the above example, we have 3 transactions:
     * user `1` interacted with item `0` once
+    * user `1` interacted with item `0` once
     * user `2` interacted with item `2` twice
     * user `0` interacted with item `3` once

+    Note that it is fine to repeat transactions (like the first 2 lines) as they will be aggregated.

     Alternatively, you can just make use of the sample `users.csv`, `items.csv` and `interactions.csv` files under `samples/`.